West Cumbria update

 We’ve been out and about to capture just how things are progressing on our plans to provide a more resilient and sustainable water supply for our customers in West Cumbria.

 It’s been a busy time so far, and our site teams are well underway laying pipe and building the new water treatment works at Williamsgate.
-Construction has also started at the sites for our new underground service reservoirs and pumping station.
+We're making really good progress constructing our new underground service reservoirs and pumping station.

 The weather has sometimes made things more challenging (it does rain quite a bit!), but the drier summer period helped the teams to increase the average length of pipe being laid each week and there is over 68km of pipe in the ground.